nano-conan/Git-Together-Api/README.md

 For endpoints:

+Login Endpoints

+POST /api/login         Returns a session token if authenticated

+POST /api/register      Returns a session token if successfully registered

+POST /api/logout        Revokes all session tokens tied to your account

+Project Endpoints

 GET /api/projects       Returns a JSON array of all the projects (protected)

 GET /api/projects/{id}  Returns a JSON object of the specified project